nrwl/nx/docs/shared/reference/project-configuration.md

 {
   "name": "mylib",
   "nx": {
-    "implicitDependencies": ["shop-*"] # regardless of what Nx thinks, "mylib" doesn't depend on "anotherlib" }
+    "implicitDependencies": ["shop-*"] # "mylib" depends on all projects beginning with "shop-" }
 }
 ```